Furthering the Advancement and Impact

 Our second annual MedExecWomen Conference will be held on April 7, 2020, hosted by KPMG in Boston, Two Financial Center, 60 South St., Boston, MA 02111.

-The second annual MedExecWomen conference will be held on April 7, 2020 at KPMG in Boston, Two Financial Center, 60 South St, Boston, MA 02111.
+The second annual MedExecWomen conference will be held on June 2, 2020 in Boston.
 A one-day event, MedExecWomen 2020 will again feature industry executives discussing dynamic topics to provide insight that empowers women and accelerates progress.
 Panel discussion topics include:

 - Assessing Cultural Fit as a Component of M&A: A critical factor in successful integration